-Hannah is our first daughter.
-She emerged into the world on Independence Day and has embodied that independence ever since.
+Introducing Hannah Wiedrick, our first daughter, she emerged in the world on Independence Day and has embodied independence ever since.

 The nine endless months before she was born, I spent every waking moment, and some sleeping ones, dreaming of what he would look like.
 Yes, he.
 (All the old wives’ tales were wrong.)